higgi13425/rmrwr-book/_book/io04-updating.md

 #### Installing from Source vs Binaries

+When you install or update a package that is in rapid development, you may get this message:

+`There are binary versions available but the source versions are later:
+               binary source needs_compilation
+tidyr           1.1.4  1.2.0              TRUE`

+This means that the latest version (in this case, 1.2.0), is available, but it has to be compiled and built from source code, which is a bit slower.
+It is faster to install from binary files, which tend to be available on CRAN (built by the CRAN volunteer maintainer team) a little bit later.
+When the binary version of a package is not yet available, you will be asked to decide - you can install the source code version (installs slower, but you get the very latest version), or the binary version (installs fast, but a version behind).
+Most of the time, unless you have a very slow internet connection, you want to install from the **source** version.
+The compilation part is what slows the installation.
+Usually, you want to answer Yes to the question
+`Do you want to install from sources the packages which need compilation?
+(Yes/no/cancel)`

+Why do some packages need to be compiled from source (~ 25%) and others (~75%) don't?
+Usually it is because the ones that need to be compiled include another language (like C or C++, rather than pure R) which needs to be compiled.
+These additional languages are usually used to improve processing speed of the resulting functions.

 #### Dependencies
 Some packages are dependent on *specific* versions of other packages, and will ask you to update the other packages during installation.
 As a general rule, you should say 'yes' to all packages.
 If you are worried about over-writing an existing package in a way that would break your code in a different project, then that project needs its own project-specific library, which you can create with the {renv} package.

 #### Extra-R Dependencies
 Sometimes packages require (depend upon) software that is not part of the R ecosystem.
 These will generally give you messages during the install process asking you to install this helper software.
-Common helper software includes things like Fortran and RJava.
+Common helper software packages include things like `gtk+`, `freetype`, and `proj`.
 Sometimes you will need to go to websites, or use software like Homebrew (on the Mac) to install these extra helper pieces of software.
-A bit of googling will usually help with the specific package requirements.
+If you have never used Homebrew, here is a basic [guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos) to get you started.
+The Homebrew page is [here](https://brew.sh).
+You can search on the Homebrew page and usually find the packages you need.
+They can be installed (via your Terminal Application (in Utilties) with something like `brew install packagename`.
+A bit of googling with the error message as the search term will usually help you find the specific package name.
+Once the external-to-R package is installed, you can go back and install the R package that depends on the external software package.

+#### Package Installation Failed

+Sometimes you will get a message like:

+`Warning in install.packages : installation of package "ragg" had non-zero exit status`

+  This means that the package installation failed.
+Sometimes it is because there is a problem with the package, but more often there is a missing dependency.
+Often you can figure this out by scrolling upward.
+You will often find messages telling you that
+  `fatal error: 'ft2build.h' file not found`

+Suggesting that you need a file named 'ft2build.h'.
+You will likely need to web search for this error to find out how to fix it, usually by downloading and installing a piece of software that the problematic package needs in order to run.

+Another example -
+`configure: error: Install libtiff-dev or equivalent first (or set PKG_MODULE if non-standard) ERROR: configuration failed for package 'tiff'`

+You are missing a piece of software external to R called *libtiff-dev*.
+The error message is fairly helpful.

 ## Loading Packages with Library